1onyng/Tuned/README.md

 # Tuned

-Have you ever wondered what your favorite songs look like?
 Tuned allows users to see what music looks like by generating animations for the different range of frequencies from a specific song.

 ## MVP